stefandxm/nglogger/README.md

 # How to use it

-We recommend to do something like this;
+We encourage you to use it per-thread to make ngloggerui work better.

 ## init of thread
 ### Create this object